Finite-size effects and scaling properties of chiral and baryon-number fluctuations: Finite size dependence

-In the infinite volume mean-field calculation, it is usual to determine also the curvature mass of the meson field.
-The critical mode at the chiral CEP (in the absence of further condensates \cite{Haensch:2023sig}) corresponds to the scalar singlet $\sigma$ (here $\phi$ itself), for which the mass squared is equal to the inverse of the chiral susceptibility.
-It is usual to use this relation to define the meson mass at finite system sizes by $m_\phi^2=\chi_2^{-1}$ (or vice versa), which shall be nonzero when $\chi_2$ does not diverge.
-We emphasize that this is not equivalent to naively extending the infinite size definition $m_{\phi,L\to\infty}^2=\partial^2\mathcal{U}_\eff/\partial\phi^2$ and calculating the expectation value of the curvature of the effective potential.
-The mass, defined with the susceptibility, does not have a minimum around the $L\to \infty$ critical point for finite $L$ due to the coexistence.
-Since the expectation value of the curvature of $\mathcal{U}_\eff$ has no effect from the coexistence, it exhibits a minimum.
+The critical mode at the chiral CEP (in the absence of further condensates \cite{Haensch:2023sig}) corresponds to the scalar singlet $\sigma$, here $\phi$ itself.
+The mass squared of this field can be identified with the inverse of the chiral susceptibility.
+It is usual to utilize this relation to define the meson mass at finite system sizes by $m_\phi^2=\chi_2^{-1}$ (or vice versa), which is nonzero when $\chi_2$ does not diverge.
+At finite sizes, this is not equivalent to the expectation value of the curvature of the effective potential.
+The mass, defined with the susceptibility, does not have a minimum along the phase boundary around the $L\to \infty$ critical point for finite $L$.
+Since the expectation value of the curvature of $\mathcal{U}_\eff$ has no such effect from the coexistence, it exhibits a minimum.
 However, this quantity does not correspond to the two-point function, from which the curvature mass might be obtained in the vanishing momentum limit.